eliafurl/udacity/term1-projects/02-Advanced_Lane_Lines/writeup.md

 Before visualizing the results, the road curvature and vehicle position with respect to the center of the lane are computed using `measure_curve` and `vehicle_offset` implemented in `lane_lines_detection_tools.py`.
 The first performs the mean between the right and left lines curvature.

-Finally the detected lane boundaries are highlighted in the original image and the information regarding the curvature and vehicle offset are displayed.
+Finally, the detected lane boundaries are highlighted in the original image and the information regarding the curvature and vehicle offset are displayed.

 ![alt text][image14]